MarquisTheCoder/MarquisTheCoder/README.md

 </ul>

 ### About Me
-    I'm always on the move
+    -I'm always on the move.
-    I'm always striving to improve
+    -I'm always striving to improve.
-    I'm an Extreme programmer
+    -I'm an Extreme programmer.
-    In Methodology and habit
+    -In Methodology and habit.
-    I'm looking to collaborate on anything..I love to learn new things
+    -I'm looking to collaborate on anything..I love to learn new things.